brodsa/re-vis-port/README.md

 | T36 | Select ID and view report       | A report with all sections is displayed.
 A message to press any key to continue is displayed.
 In the case of too long findings, a text is not broken appropriately.        | Unfixed, it will be fixed in next iterations.  |
 | T38 | Select ID with invalid data                                 | Warning message displays   incorrect available ID's | Adjust the displayed IDs which   are available.                     |

+The app was testing by a mentor.
+The mentor tested the logic flow of the app.
+The app aborted when trying to view several reports with FileNotFoundError.
+To fix this, try-except block was added in the code.
+The directory where the reports are saved was cleaned up and the corresponding worksheet as well.
+After that, it was not possible to reconstruct the same error again.
+The assumption is that during debugging of deleting or creating a report, the logic flow was not completed till the end.

 ## Deployment
 The app was developed using GitPod and pushed to a GitHub repository.
 The development was continuously documented through commit messages containing the type of commit; see [more](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
 The app was deployed on Heroku.